gofiber/docs/middleware.md

 * **Pprof** HTTP server runtime profiling
 * **Recover** Recover middleware recovers from panics anywhere in the stack chain and handles the control to the centralized[ ErrorHandler](error-handling.md).
 * **RequestID** Request ID middleware generates a unique id for a request.
+* **Timeout** A wrapper function for handlers which will raise an error if the handler takes longer than a set amount of time to return

 **Fiber also maintains external middleware modules, these have to be installed separately:**